oscimp/WRTD-FMC-ADC/si570/README.md

 We can add these in the `zfadc_dregs_enum` enumeration defined in `fmc-adc-100m14b4cha`.
 These are all 8bit registers, which we can describe in the `zfa_regs` array defined inside `fa-regtable.c`.
 Since the addresses provided by the official OpenCores documentation are wrong, I had to manually find them in the HDL code.
+One oddity is also that register addresses need to bit-shifted twice to the left because of granularity issues caused by the wrapper used.

 Some of these registers are bitfields so I defined a few macros inside `fmc-adc-100m14b4cha.h` to help masking individual bits.